 Why?
 Because both cards essentially double down on the rewards.
-You’ll earn two miles per $1 spent on all purchases with Barclaycard Arrival Plus® World Elite Mastercard®, and you can redeem those miles for travel statement credits starting at 10,000 miles for $100 toward all or a portion of your travel purchases made within the past 120 days of $100 or more.
+You’ll earn two miles per $1 spent on all purchases with the Barclaycard Arrival Plus® World Elite Mastercard®, and you can redeem those miles for travel statement credits starting at 10,000 miles for $100 toward all or a portion of your travel purchases made within the past 120 days of $100 or more.

-With Citi® Double Cash Card, on the other hand, you can earn 2% cash back — 1% when you make purchases, and an additional 1% when you pay off those purchases.
+With the Citi® Double Cash Card, on the other hand, you can earn 2% cash back — 1% when you make purchases, and an additional 1% when you pay off those purchases.

 So, which of these two rewards cards reigns supreme?
 Let’s crunch the numbers.

 - The winner: Why we prefer Citi® Double Cash Card

 - Counterpoint: Why you might want Barclaycard Arrival Plus® World Elite Mastercard® instead

 - Heads up: What to consider when applying for a rewards card

 - Bottom line: Is Citi® Double Cash Card right for you?